ajbkr/che/README.md

 Che
 ===

-Che is a template-drive code generator for Node.js.
+Che is a template-driven code generator for Node.js.